jachymDvorak/realitky-scraper/README.md

 ```

-4. Edit config file - add URLs with pre-selected categories (simply go to the main page and use filters and then copy URL) + add your email(s)
+4. Edit config file - add URLs with pre-selected categories (simply go to the main page and use filters and then copy URL) + add your email(s) if you want to send messages via email (telegram needs some manual setup).
+Also add the name of the file you want to save links to, basic 'links.txt' will do.
+This is mainly if you're running 2+ instances of the app as a cron job and each needs its own 'DB'.

 5. Run the app